nRFCloud/utils/ADVANCED.md

 # nRF Cloud Device Onboarding
 The `nrf_cloud_onboard.py` script performs device onboarding with nRF Cloud.
-Your nRF Cloud REST API key is a required parameter.
-See [https://nrfcloud.com/#/account](https://nrfcloud.com/#/account).
+Your nRF Cloud REST API key is a required parameter and can be found on your [User Account page](https://nrfcloud.com/#/account).
 Also required is a CSV file compatible with the [onboarding endpoint](https://api.nrfcloud.com/v1/#operation/ProvisionDevices).
 You can use the onboarding CSV file produced by `device_credentials_installer.py`.

 ### Example